 John Norris's love of music was forged in the church and country music tradition of his home town.
 Singing with his family in church and picking up the guitar at age 10, he learned his craft alongside family and friends, with a healthy dose of YouTube to hone his skills.

-At age 14, John turned to writing music to help deal with the hardships of his mom’s disability and other circumstances in life.
+At age 14, John turned to writing music to help deal with the hardships of circumstances in life.
 Then, at just 16, John hit the road playing at bars, festivals, and music venues.
 Within two years he headed to Nashville to network, write and grow in knowledge of the music industry.

 John recorded part of his debut Nashville record at Direct Image Recording Studio, with producer Kenny Royster.
 The tracks include: “God’s Up To Somethin”, “Thank God She Did”, “This Town”, “Good Jeans”, “Natural Light”, and “Lonely Don’t Last Long”.

 In the midst of 2020, John built his circle and his team.
 Major supporters, Adam and Doreen Herget now play key roles in his career.
 John added friend and supporter Michael Gomez who owns and operates Westlight Photography Studios in Franklin, TN.

 Two recent additions to Team Norris are Ray Williams and Bobby McLamb.
 Ray discovered Elton John, introduced Elton to Bernie Taupin, and kick started Elton’s musical career.
 Ray is also the founder of Crumbs Music and Media.
 Bobby McLamb is a native of North Carolina, and is the owner of Artists and Attractions entertainment agency.
 Bobby is also popularly known as a Music City News nominee for Comedy Act of the Year; TV guest on Good Morning America, Hee Haw, Grand Ole Opry, CBS Morning News, ABC Sunday Night Movie.

 With the help of Team Norris, John is making a national push in pursuit of his lifelong dream of sharing his music with the world.